 If your target keywords include images in their SERPs, you need to ensure you have images ready to snag those spots.
 Include an image on the page you’ve built for a particular target keyword, and make sure that image is optimized: write a keyword-optimized file name and alt tag, place your image near relevant text, and size it to a common dimension.

 If you’re worried about the advertisements appearing above the organic listings, why not consider purchasing some ads yourself?
 With all Google Ads, you will only pay when someone clicks on your ad (which is why these ads are often called pay-per-click, or PPC) or calls your business.
 You decide when and where your ads appear, so you can target the keywords that matter most to you.
 You can also set a budget that works for your business and create a monthly cap to ensure you don’t overspend.

 It’s especially important to buy branded PPC ads, which target users searching for you.
 When a user searches specifically for your brand name, there is a high likelihood they’ll convert.
 Don’t let Google or some other website push you away from the #1 spot on the SERP, potentially stealing your valuable customer.
 Always have a basic ad campaign targeting your brand name.

 Using these techniques, you can seize some of that precious SERP real estate.
 If you need help getting started, check out 417 Marketing.
-We’re an online marketing company based in Springfield, Missouri, that specializes in SEO, Google Ads, and web design.
+Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google Ads, and we have successfully completed over 700 websites since our inception in 2010.
 Click here to contact us and learn more about what we can do for your company.